Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 \subsubsection{Communication-Related Evaluation}

 Mihai \textit{et al.} highlight that the bidirectional data flow between a DT and the physical entity constitutes the very core of a DT \cite{mihai2022digital}, which equally applies to GOST.
 Key metrics include bandwidth/data rate, latency, packet loss rate, and jitter.
 Bandwidth determines the upper limit of data reception for the twin system, while latency is crucial for time-sensitive applications.
-Variations in latency and packet losses can compromise the consistency and reliability of the twin state.
 In academic research, standard path loss models and the signal-to-interference-plus-noise ratio (SINR) are frequently employed to model and assess communication link quality, thereby deriving these evaluation parameters \cite{erceg1999empirically,kurt2017path,maccartney2013path}.